 So what are we looking for?

 Cracks.
 Cracks lead to failure.
 The risk of letting Cracks silently propagate in a critical component should not be underestimated.
-Ball Studs are usually covered in grease and also a small cover.
+Ball studs are usually covered in grease and also a small cover.
 Even after taking these covers off and cleaning them up, cracks that can lead to catastrophic failure will be invisible to the naked eye.
-In fact the most common areas for these cracks are not even visible from the angle in which the studs are installed.
+In fact the most common areas for these cracks are not even visible from this angle.